-Loan applications are received by the Issuer exclusively through its network of 130 branches located all over Cyprus.
+Loan applications are received by the Issuer through its network of 121 branches located all over Cyprus.
 These branches are organised in four different groups according to their geographical location, with each group reporting to a different District Manager.
+From 28 March 2018, the Issuer's "1Bank" customers can also apply for their loans online.